rishabmamgai/Digit-Detector/README.md

 # Digit-Detector
 Digit Detector integrated with Paint 3D based on MNIST dataset

-Dataset - MNIST Handwritten digit dataset (available at https://www.kaggle.com/avnishnish/mnist-original)
+MNIST Handwritten digit dataset, available at https://www.kaggle.com/avnishnish/mnist-original

-Using detector:
+Using detector -
 1. Run detector.py with all files and Paint 3D in same directory.
 2. Choose the image file to detect or launch Paint 3D for writing via touchscreen.

-Using with Paint 3D:
+Using with Paint 3D -
 1. Open canvas on Paint 3D, resize canvas to 500px x 500px.
 2. Choose brushes and fill the canvas with black color.
 3. Use oil brush with 28px thickness.